 The Scripture of Western religion is a multicursal labyrinthine.
 It contains many contradictions and inconsistencies.
 The theology is mitigated dualism from the Assyrian and Babylonian mystery religions.
 Therefore, it requires priests and prefects to lead the initiate through the maze.

 The center is the symbol of salvation.
 Those worthy reach the center and receive the reward, an afterlife in heaven.
-Those who fail suffer an eternity in hell, wondering the maze forever.
+Those who fail suffer an eternity in hell, wondering about the maze forever.

 We also find these sacred sites in stories.
 In Pan’s Labyrinth, the maze is an integral part of the story.
 It serves as an entryway to an imaginary realm with magical beings.
 The wealthy aristocrats of Europe would create these mazes out of hedges.
 Some secret societies still use these mazes in their initiation rituals.